heathprovost/oidc-python-flask/README.md

 | OIDC_API_BASE_URL        | This is set to `http://localhost:3000` by default, but it **MUST** match the value defined for your client in your OIDC Provider settings. |
 | OIDC_CLIENT_KWARGS       | The defaults should work as is for most OIDC Providers.
 If not you will have to work through the issue with your provider.                 |

+Other configuration values may be needed depending on your OpenID Provider.
+See the AuthLib [documentation](https://docs.authlib.org/en/latest/) for help with other options.